GeorgeKaldiris/GeorgeKaldiris/README.md

   Technical data management, project monitoring and internal reporting.

 - 🔬 **Master’s Researcher — FORTH (Foundation for Research and Technology, Hellas)**
-  Processing and analysis of experimental datasets using Excel, development of automation scripts and visualization of research results.
+  Processing and analysis of experimental datasets, development of automation scripts and visualization of research results.

 - 🏗️ **Intern — TITAN A.E.**
   Data recording, Excel-based automation, Access database updates and reporting support for production and logistics operations.